-Several options I am considering for later: The Cathar Trail, via Tolosana towards Rome, Canterbury to Rome, and to finish the Le Puy route (from Cahors to Santiago).
+Several options I am considering for later: The Cathar Trail, via Tolosana towards Rome, The Southwest Coast Path (UK), Canterbury to Rome, and to finish the Le Puy route (from Cahors to Santiago).
 There are numerous other spots in France connected by GR walking trails that I will use to intuitively create specific trips.

 (Please click on the photo to be redirected to the appropriate pilgrimage page)

 An 11-day discovery of Mary Magdalene and the Divine Feminine primarily in the south of France.